capitalone/cqrs-manager-for-distributed-reactive-services/README.md

 [architecture](./architecture.png) described in the linked talks, and to facilitate learning and discussion.

-As this implementation reaches maturity, and is suited for production-use, this note will be removed from the README.
+As this implementation reaches maturity, and becomes suited for production-use, this note will be removed from the README.

 ## Documentation